 The Church Age (Current)

-The church's job is to fulfill the Great Commission until the "fullness of the Gentiles" comes in (Romans 11:25).
+The church's task: carry out the Great Commission until the "fullness of the Gentiles" comes in (Romans 11:25).
+In short: reach people, plant churches, make disciples.

 The Rapture (Imminent)